-Graduate study in instructional technology at the University of Wyoming aims to provide a balance between theory and practice.
+Graduate study at the University of Wyoming aims to provide a balance between theory and practice.
 Attention is directed toward the union of learning that is required by circumstance (requisites) and learning that enriches life.
-Our nationally recognized graduate program offers courses that prepare individuals to work in diverse areas.
+Our nationally recognized program offers courses that prepare individuals to work in diverse areas.
 To accomplish this, we focus on the following outcomes:

 - 1. Academic Knowledge: Students will demonstrate a deep understanding of education and related fields and a broad understanding of various methods of inquiry in education. - 2.
-Practical Competence: Students will demonstrate competence in several methods of inquiry. - 3.
-Reflective Inquiry: Students will demonstrate the ability to guide their own scholarship, foster ethical and professional research and practice in education, as well as demonstrate a reflective and analytical stance towards scholarship in general. - 4.
+Practical Competence: Students will demonstrate competence with various inquiry methods. - 3.
+Reflectivity: Students will demonstrate the ability to guide their own scholarship, foster ethical and professional research and practice in education, as well as demonstrate a reflective and analytical stance towards scholarship in general. - 4.
 Democratic Commitment: Students will demonstrate commitment to diversity in education and an understanding of the relationship between the university and the complex process of democracy and a commitment to pursue this process with a focus on access to quality education for all learners in their own professional work. - 5.
 Professional Engagement: Students will demonstrate deep intellectual engagement with education as an area of scholarly inquiry.
 In doing so students will belong to and participate in national/international scholarly associations and make evident benefits and contributions that result from these memberships.